Finding a Job

-To make an informed decision, it is best to have all the possibilities of choice!
-I gathered the experience of a good friend of mine with the Canadian Express to give you a different perspective of the program.
+To make an informed decision, it is best to have all possible choices!
+I gathered the experience of a good friend of mine with the Canadian Express to give you a different perspective on the program.

 How to Practically Follow Your Passion Without Quitting Your Job

-To practically follow your passion is all about being prepared before you make the decision to jump.
-It's no easy choice to make.
-But when you do, you'll thank yourself.
+Following your passion in a practical way is all about being prepared before you make the decision to jump.
+It's not an easy choice to make—but when you do, you'll thank yourself.